StefanoIncardone/kaylang/docs/SYNTAX.md

 - plus `+`:
     1. addition as a binary operator
-    2. positive number as a unary operator
 - minus `-`:
     1. subtraction as a binary operator
-    2. negative number as a unary operator
 - times `*`:
     1. multiplication as a binary operator
 - divide `/`:
     1. division as a binary operator
+- power `^`:
+    1. exponentiation as a binary operator